Pelagius: Augustine of Hippo

 Pelagianism quickly spread, especially around Carthage.
 Augustine wrote De peccatorum meritis et remissione libri III (Three Books on the Merits and Forgiveness of Sins) in 412, and De spiritu et littera (On the Spirit and the Letter) in 414.
-When in 414 disquieting rumours arrived from Sicily and the so-called Definitiones Caelestii, said to be the work of Caelestius, were sent to him, he at once (414 or 415) published the rejoinder, De perfectione justitiae hominis.
+When in 414 disquieting rumours arrived from Sicily and the so-called Definitiones Caelestii, said to be the work of Caelestius, were sent to him, Augustine at once (414 or 415) published the rejoinder, De perfectione justitiae hominis.
 In these, he strongly affirmed the existence of original sin, the need for infant baptism, the impossibility of a sinless life without Christ, and the necessity of Christ's grace.
 Augustine stands as an important source on the life and theology of Pelagius, and wrote about him extensively.

 Jerome

 Pelagius soon left for Palestine, befriending the bishop there.
 Jerome, who also lived there, became involved as well.
 Pelagius had criticized his commentary on the Epistle to the Ephesians.
 Jerome wrote against Pelagius in his Letter to Ctesiphon and Dialogus contra Pelagianos.
 With Jerome at the time was Orosius, a visiting pupil of Augustine, who had similar views on the dangers of Pelagianism.
 Together, they publicly condemned Pelagius.
 Bishop John of Jerusalem, a personal friend of Pelagius, called a council in July 415.
 Church sources claim Orosius' lack of fluency in Greek rendered him unconvincing and John's Eastern background made him more willing to accept that humans did not have inherent sinfulness, yet the council rendered no verdict and passed the controversy to the Latin Church because Pelagius, Jerome, and Orosius were all Latin.